karlkar/AppNotice_Triangle_android_aar/README.md

    3.7.
 In your callback methods, add code to handle responses as needed.
       * In the case where App Notice process returns true (accepted), you should handle the tracker information returned in the trackerPreferences map.
 Only enable/start tracking for trackers that are enabled, and disable/don’t start tracking for trackers that are disabled.
-      * **Note:** In the case where the app-user declines the explicit notice, they are blocked from entering the app, so the App Notice process never returns false (declined).
+      * **Note:** In the case where the app-user from Non-GDPR countries declines the explicit notice, they are blocked from entering the app, so the App Notice process never returns false (declined).
+If an app-user from a GDPR country declines the explicit notice, the trackers will be disabled and the user may continue with the application
       * In the case where onTrackerStateChanged is called and the app has already started trackers that are not turned off, either turn them off at this point, or inform the user that the applicable trackers will be disabled when the app is next started.
       * Notice that the provided sample code above, the code to initialize AdMob, has been moved into a new manageTrackers method to facilitate the various ways it can be managed.
 It also includes an example of how to turn this tracker off.